DanPearce/CI_PP1_KathyCakes/README.md

 ### Home About Us Section
 - The Home/About Us Section is a key area to get information about the bakery.
-- The section provides detail about how the bakery started, and also features a baked good at the top of the page.
+- The section provides detail about how the bakery started, and features a baked good at the top of the page.
 - The section is intended to provide users with some background so they can get familiar with the KathyCakes.
 ![Home](docs/features/feat-index.png)
 User Stories Implementation: 1, 10, 15